ValaaLabs/valaa-stack/DEVOPS.md

                standard runtime is useful, but how useful actually?

-## 5. Kernel domain provides the core libraries
+## 5. Kernel domain provides the ValOS primary libraries

 It does, indeed (this section pending better understanding on how to write domain specifications).